amirmarmul/laravel-alert/README.md

 ```

-### Using a class name to style the displayed message
+### Displaying message

-You can add a class as the second parameter.
 This is typically used to style the output in your HTML.

 ```php
 class MyController